 - Offer a more sedentary job, if available and if their original role was physically demanding.

-- Have their workstation assessed by an occupational health specialist to make sure that the employee can maintain a good posture and avoid straining.
+- Has their workstation been assessed by an occupational health specialist to make sure that the employee can maintain a good posture and avoid straining?

 - Allow regular breaks to stretch their legs and mobilize their back.